 Truthbook

-Truthbook goes behind the scenes of family life, with open and honest conversations about the best and the worst parenting moments, the sadness and the joy and the successes and the failures.
-You will let out a sigh of relief knowing it's not just you, be empowered by other peoples stories and laugh at the funnier side of family life.
-Truthbook will help us be more connected and less isolated, more compassionate and less envious of each other.
+Truthbook: honest conversations with a psychologist is hosted by Dr Kathryn Smith, a Clinical Psychologist who is passionate about getting real, open and honest conversations out there.
+She goes behind the scenes with her guests where they talk about the sadness and the joy, the successes and the failures, the worst moments and the best moments.
+You will let out a sigh of relief knowing it's not just you, be empowered by other peoples stories and laugh at the funnier side of life.
+Truthbook will help us be more connected and less isolated, more compassionate and understanding of each other.

 Truthbook